mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.12/installing/installation-faq/index.md

 <a name="iam-backup"></a>

-## Q. How do I backup the IAM database?
+## Q. How do I back up the IAM database?

 - To backup the IAM database to a file run the following command on one of the master nodes: